theborakompanioni/azure-docs.de-de/articles/iot-suite/iot-suite-connecting-devices-linux.md

     make
     ```

-4. Führen Sie die Clientanwendung aus, und senden Sie die Telemetriedaten an IoT Hub:
+4. Run the client application and send telemetry to IoT Hub:

     ```
     ./sample_app